 Make sure also that nothing blocks the entrance into a store and importantly that there is ample space for all users including wheelchair users, for example.
 Thinking about how all users can enter the stores is important and gone are the days where one door to enter a store in an airport is the right way to design access into these places.

-This is an example of a close store front from an airport in Italy.
+This is an example of a closed storefront from an airport in Italy.
 The experience is really very different and, in terms of wayfinding and commercial design, outdated.
 It takes an effort to find the entrance, you might have to wait for others to exit before you can enter and there is less space to walk around the displays.
-As a wheelchair user it also is much more hassle to enter and shop in such a store.
+As a wheelchair user, it also is much more hassle to enter and shop in such a store.

 2. Steering behaviour

 The term steering behaviour is also used to refer to directing people to places that they may not have otherwise thought to go.
 You see this in many museums whereby they make you go through the crowded souvenir shop in order that you can escape, I mean exit.

 In many airports, especially in the UK, users are now forced to walk through the Duty Free ares, even if they do not want to because, to get to the departures area after going through security, the one route is through duty free.